datasnack/datasnack.github.io/guide/docs/development.md

 Now you can start the Data Hub with `python manage.py runserver`.

+To run the application through a debugger follow [this guide](https://code.visualstudio.com/docs/python/tutorial-django#_create-a-debugger-launch-profile) for an example on how to debug Django projects in Visual Studio Code.

 ## Frontend

 For the frontend the JavaScript and CSS assets are bundles with [Vite](https://vite.dev/).
 For this run `npm install` to install the needed dependencies.